locallyoptimistic/LocallyOptimistic/content/post/against-ab-tests.md

 ## Conclusion

-Embracing the true variability in our user base will enable to provide better experiences to more users which will unlock an extraordinary amount of value.
+Embracing the true variability in our user base will enable us to provide better experiences to more users which will unlock an extraordinary amount of value.
 Unfortunately, as with all major shifts in the way we approach building and delivering technologies, these gains will not come cheap.
 It is a long road between where we are today and this glorious, more personalized future, but I am confident that the journey will be exciting.

 [^1]: I am eliding all discussion of confidence intervals and statistical significance for the purpose of simplicity.
 Sorry.